trungvose/angular-tetris/README.md

 # Angular Tetris

-A child-hood memory Tetris game built with Angular 10 and Akita.
+A childhood memory Tetris game built with Angular 10 and Akita.

 ## Working Game